tlux/sftp_client/README.md

 {:ok, conn} = SFTPClient.connect(host: "ftp.myhost.com")
 ```

-It is recommended to close a connection after your operations have completed:
+It is strongly recommended to close a connection after your operations have
+completed:

 ```elixir
 SFTPClient.disconnect(conn)